CoolConfucius/to-watch-list/readme.md

 You can:
 - Add films to the list by entering a title, category, or the length in minutes.
-- See your engry pop up in the table.
+- See your entry pop up in the table.
 - Remove them from the list by clicking the trash icon.
 - Edit the films on the list by clicking the pencil icon and type in the form.
 - Filter your films by typing into the search bar